Outdoor Education Staff

 Leadership and Team Development

 People are an organization’s most treasured resource.
 At Camp Tecumseh, we understand the importance of building a bridge between members of your team to forge new relationships, create group cohesion, and bring goals into focus.
-Our experienced facilitators will guide your group through experiential learning activities that are challenging as well as fun.
-The goal is to give participants a common frame of reference that aligns with your group goals and mission.
+Our experienced facilitators will guide your group through experiential learning activities and team building that are challenging as well as fun.
+The goal is to give participants a retreat experience that aligns with your group goals and mission.

 Mission